 Crazy Flavorful Steak with Herby Vinegar Sauce

-When you want an easy, flavorful weeknight dinner, look no further than these Skirt Steak Rice Bowls with Chimichurri Sauce.
-After dozens of tests (it was arduous, truly 🤣), I’ve found that my personal favorite cut of beef for rice bowls (both for ease of cooking and flavor) is skirt steak, though you can use whichever cut you like.
-Thinner cuts of steak like skirt or flank steak cook quickly, pan-searing in just 10 minutes.
+When you want an easy, flavorful weeknight dinner, look no further than these skirt steak rice bowls with chimichurri sauce.
+After dozens of tests (it was arduous, truly 🤣), I’ve found that my personal favorite cut of beef for rice bowls (both for ease of cooking and flavor) is skirt steak.
+While many other cuts will work, thinner varieties like skirt or flank steak cook quickly, pan-searing in just 10 minutes.
 Can’t beat that on busy weeknights!

-While the bright, citrusy cilantro chimichurri can be swapped for any bright, punchy sauce you love, the combination of pan-seared steak, quick pickled red onions, and vinegar work so well together.
-I love to serve this over white rice with grilled vegetables on the side for a complete meal.
-Absolutely flavor-packed!
+The combination of pan-seared steak, homemade cilantro chimichurri, and quick pickled red onions work so well together.
+I love to serve this over white rice with grilled vegetables on the side for a complete meal. 💯

 Chef-Tested Tips 👩🏻🍳